zhangyuang/node-ffi-rs/README.md

 ## Support type

-Currently, ffi-rs only supports there types of parameters and return values.
-However, support for more types will be added in the future based on actual usage scenarios.
+Currently, ffi-rs only supports these types of parameters and return values.
+However, support for more types may be added in the future based on actual usage scenarios.

 ### Basic Type
 - [string](#basic-types)